Workers’ Compensation Lawyers Serving Atlanta, GA

 Any job that requires repeated motion has the potential to yield repetitive use injuries.
-Not only do different occupations have different hazards, but similar stresses can manifest themselves differently in different people.
+Not only do different occupations have different hazards, but similar motions can manifest themselves differently in different people.

-The moment you feel the pain of a repetitive stress injury, do not delay in seeking treatment.
+The moment you feel the pain of a repetitive motion injury, do not delay in seeking treatment.
 Call our Atlanta workers’ comp lawyers to discuss your case.

 Over the years, we have helped numerous clients with a broad range of injuries and conditions.
-We know that repetitive stress injuries have the potential to cause crippling disability and pain.
+We know that repetitive motion injuries have the potential to cause crippling disability and pain.

 If left untreated, they can lead to debilitating conditions including:

 - Shoulder injuries

 - Soft tissue strain